 It is incumbent on the group leader to determine which members in his/her group may or may not be considered suitable in joining them on holiday, based on the current recommendations.
 It is also incumbent on the group leader to ensure all guests practice good hygiene whilst staying at the property and where relevant, ensure physical distancing for the safety of the group, the housekeeping team conducting the changeovers and the local community at large.

 What extra measures have been put in place at properties to stop the spread of coronavirus?

 Your property will have been cleaned with covid in mind.
 All owners will have conducted a thorough risk assessment prior to re-opening to ensure they have put measures in place to keep their guests, their staff and the local community as safe as possible.
 In some cases this may mean leaving the property empty for a few days between bookings and in other cases it may mean earlier departure times and later arrival times.
 Please be assured all changes that have been made will have been done so with your health and safety in mind.

 Will the Check In/Check Out times be different?

 As our owners are different they will also likely be adopting slightly differing arrival and departure procedures depending on the size of the property, the cleaning team available and location of the property.
 When we're notified of any changes to existing arrival and departure procedures, we will update the property listing accordingly.
 Owners are responsible for notifying their guests of any changes directly and we recommend guests get in touch with the key contact a few days prior to their holiday to discuss arrival and departure arrangements.

-Any changes that have been made by the owner will have been done so with your health and safety in mind and we appreciate your patience and understanding if your travel plans may need a little adjusting to allow for some disruption to the original changeover plans.
+Any changes that have been made by the owner will have been done so with your health and safety in mind and they'll appreciate your patience and understanding if your travel plans may need a little adjusting to allow for some disruption to their original changeover plans.